Dynaboss1337/Panoptes/README.md

 Save the Panoptes-master.zip file to your computer (e.g., Downloads folder) and extract it (right-click > Extract All on Windows, or double-click and drag on macOS).

 # Load the Extension in Brave:
-Loading your XAccountFlagger extension on any Chromium-based browser (e.g., Brave, Google Chrome, Microsoft Edge, Opera) is a straightforward process since they all support the same extension framework (Manifest V3).
-This aligns with your goal of sharing an extension similar to Shinigami Eyes for flagging X users across multiple platforms.
+Loading your Panoptes extension on any Chromium-based browser (e.g., Brave, Google Chrome, Microsoft Edge, Opera) is a straightforward process since they all support the same extension framework.
 Below are the step-by-step instructions to load it as an unpacked extension, which works for development or personal use.
-Note that for public distribution, uploading to the Chrome Web Store is required (as discussed earlier), but this method is for manual testing or local use.

 Open the Browser:
 Launch the Chromium-based browser you want to use (e.g., Chrome, Edge, Brave, Opera).